ranton256/lua_sdl__lines/README.md

 Of course you will need Lua installed, and later we will need lua dev package and the luarocks for installing other dependencies.

+These are the commands to install things on my test Ubuntu system.

     sudo apt install lua5.3
     sudo apt install liblua5.3-dev
     sudo apt install luarocks

 You need lua-sdl2 bindings installed.
-You can install this with luarocks like this:
+You can install this with [luarocks](https://luarocks.org/) like this:

     sudo luarocks install lua-sdl2